Chudleigh: Whiteway

 Whiteway House is a Grade II* listed Georgian house set in parkland 2 1/2 miles north of Chudleigh, at the foot of the Haldon Hills, built in the 1770s by John Parker, 1st Baron Boringdon (1735–1788) of Saltram House, Plympton, Devon.

 Hams

 Hams Barton is a grade II* listed building, formerly the seat of the Hunt family, situated one-mile north-east of the town, near Kate Brook.
 The Hunt family was settled there before the reign of Queen Elizabeth I (1558–1603).
 Thomas Hunt (d.1548) was thrice Mayor of Exeter, including in 1517 and 1537.
 A fine banqueting room survives, called by Pevsner "the sumptuous first-floor great chamber, one of the best of its date in the county".
 Several monuments to the Hunt family survive in the Hunt Aisle in Chudleigh church.

 Chudleigh Carnival

-The carnival takes place annually in the second week in July and lasts a week.
+The Chudleigh Carnival is an annual week-long community festival, usually during the second week of July.
+In its modern format, the carnival dates back to 1973 and is organised by the volunteer Chudleigh Carnival Committee to raise funds for local community causes and charities.

+The carnival week includes a range of community events, notably the Chudleigh Carnival Road Race (a 6-mile road race and fun run), family activities, and live music performances.
+The week concludes on Saturday with a parade along Fore Street, featuring floats, costume processions, marching bands, and participants from the wider South Devon carnival circuit.

+After a three-year hiatus from 2020 to 2022 due to the COVID-19 pandemic, the event returned in July 2023.